mimetnet/go-mime-ext/README.md

 # go-mime-ext

-Add functions that golang’s mime should have to compliment TypeByExtension, and AddExtensionType.
+Add functions that compliment mime’s TypeByExtension, and AddExtensionType by providing the other side of the coin.
+This allows us to convert Content-Type’s into file extensions.

  - AddTypeExtension
  - ExtensionByType